izabela-matusiewicz-xtb/kit/README.md

 *   **Analyze Code Dependencies:**
     *   Map import relationships between modules using `repo.get_dependency_analyzer()` to understand your codebase structure.
-    *   Detect circular dependencies and visualize module relationships with `analyzer.find_cycles()` and `analyzer.visualize_dependencies()`.
     *   Generate dependency reports and LLM-friendly context with `analyzer.generate_dependency_report()` and `analyzer.generate_llm_context()`.
-    *   Currently supports Python and Terraform (HCL), with a flexible architecture for adding more languages.

 *   **And much more...** `kit` also offers capabilities for semantic search on raw code, building custom context for LLMs, and more.